 Following the community input, staff from the school districts and the City began negotiating the terms of the Agreement.
 FUHSD approved the Agreement at their regular meeting on December 3, 2019.
-SSD approved the Agreement at their regular meeting on December 12, 2019.
+SSD is scheduled to approve the Agreement at their regular meeting on December 12, 2019.
 The Council is scheduled to consider the Agreement on January 14, 2020.